 If this procedure is triggered by the EEC, depending on the ACR action indicated in the ACR request, the procedure is used for ACR initiation, ACR determination or ACR modification which is described in clasue 8.8.1.4.
 The procedure of the ACR initiation can be re-sent as described in clause 8.8.1.3 to cancel an ACR.

 If this procedure is triggered by the S-EAS, the procedure is used for ACR determination.

+In ENS, this procedure may be triggered from the EES of leading ECSP to the EES of partner ECSP.

 Pre-condition: